yuyang339/cs140e-21spr/labs/README.md

     impossible on a traditional OS such as Linux or MacOS.

-  - [6-sw-uart](6-sw-uart/):  so far we've treated the internals of hardware as a black box that you configure by writing strange addresses with odd values.
+  - [6-sw-uart](6-sw-uart/):  so far we've treated the internals of hardware as a black box that you configure by writing odd values to strange addresses.
 In this lab, you'll start to see what device hardware actually does by writing a software "bit-banging" version of the UART protocol used in lab 4.

     Writing your own software UART is a great way to see what the hardware UART is doing --- and, as you will, see, it's actually not much!
     For the most part, all hardware protocols are simply a signal that goes to 1 or 0, with some timing constraints.
 The mechanical simplicity of device communication protocols stands in sharp contrast to the complexity of the datasheets that describe the hardware that implement them.

     After this lab, you'll start to understand that if a data sheet sucks, you can frequently build your own software version.
 This can be